-You’ve been a busy farmer!
+Hey there, you’ve been a busy farmer!
+Looking for the best greenhouse layout?
 You’ve scrimped and saved, making sure to not only have profitable crops and livestock for the subsequent seasons, but to also pay attention to the pantry bundles you need in order to unlock the Greenhouse layout.

 Or maybe you went a different route, ignored the Community Center, and decided to pay for the Greenhouse from the JojaMart (you monster).

-This give you a lot of power!
-But you’re only given a space that is 10×12 in dimension.
+This gives you a lot of power!
+But you’re only given a greenhouse layout space that is 10×12 in dimension.
 So, what is the best way to handle this space?
 What crops should you grow?
 And what else should you know?

-Let’s tackle all these issues one at a time.
+Let’s tackle all these issues, one at a time to keep things simple.

 As with all things, before we start planting anything, it’s a good idea to get organized.
 If you’ve spent any extensive period of time playing Stardew Valley, you know that the automatic sprinklers are immensely helpful for keeping the farm working with minimal input from you, saving time in the day for harvesting & tending to animals, fishing, mining, or making friends with the people of the town.
 Though it is box shaped, the 10×12 box is somewhat irregular and will require some significant planning on your part.

 So what is the best pattern to use?
-If you are looking to maximize your crop yield, the answer depends on whether you have access to creating iridium sprinkler or quality sprinklers.
-Using only quality sprinklers, it will require 16 sprinklers set up in a grid as follows:
+If you are looking to maximize your crop yield the answer depends on whether you have access to creating iridium sprinkler or quality sprinklers.
+Using only a quality iridium sprinkler layout, it will require 16 sprinklers set up in a grid as follows:

 In the above picture, you can see the top row of sprinklers is placed on the top wooden border that surrounds the planting area, each spaced evenly so that the 3×3 watering area allows the full area of the Greenhouse’s plant-able area to be used.
 Since you’re using sprinklers that take up 12 spots that could be used if you watered manually, the automation will cost you 10% in total yield, which is a bargain.